-President Museveni as assured the Anglican community that Church House located in the heart of Kampala won’t be taken from them.
+Wakiso – 3 June 2018: President Yoweri Kaguta Museveni today assured the Anglican people that Church House located in the heart of Kampala won’t be taken from them.

-Mr. Museveni who was the main celebrant at Namugongo Martyrs celebrations, Wakiso district on Sunday, said he worked hard with other Anglican Church leaders to build the magnificent building.
+Mr. Museveni who was the main celebrant for this year’s Namugongo Martyrs Day in Wakiso district, said he worked hard with other Anglican Church leaders to build the magnificent building.

 According to the President, he read from the media on Sunday how some businessmen in the country want to take the House away from Church.